Paper Giant

 Outcomes

-• New tools and resources to understand the user experience of the MARAM Framework
+• New tools and resources that make the MARAM user experience more navigable

-• A clear organisational maturity model to underscore the toolkit
+• A four-stage organisational maturity model that underpins the entire toolkit

-FSV engaged us to create a maturity model that would to support prescribed organisations to identify and measure their progress benchmarks.
+We partnered with Family Safety Victoria to create a maturity model that would support prescribed organisations to identify where they're at and measure their progress against clear benchmarks.

 We designed a maturity model for users of MARAM based on four stages: Commit, Build, Embed and Stretch